AGK-AGK/Sticky-notes-/README.md

 # Sticky-notes-

-just for beginners , just explore the logic in js /n -> uses local storage even if u reload the page ur data will still be there
+just for beginners , just explore the logic in js , data stored in localstorage it will stay even if u relode